 The more times you answered “yes”, the more likely it is that you have a TMJ disorder.
 Understanding TMJ disorders will also help you understand how they are treated.

-There are various treatment options that our oral surgeons can utilize to improve the harmony and function of your jaw.
+Our oral surgeons can utilize various treatment options to improve your jaw’s harmony and function.
 Once an evaluation confirms a diagnosis of TMJ disorder, our oral surgeons will determine the proper course of treatment.
 It is important to note that treatment always works best with a team approach of self-care combined with professional care.

 What About Bite Correction or Surgery?